ssfsx17/sky-islands/core.md

 - Technique
 - 2 AP
 - 4 energy
-- Duration: Elemental Techs Rating in Minutes
+- Duration: Elemental Energy Techs Rating in Minutes
+- Mapless: The object is in the same row as yourself
 - Pulls an elemental object from the Blended Realm into the same 5-foot square that you are standing in.
-The object hovers in air and can bear some weight on top of it, equal to your Elemental Techs rating * 10 kilograms.
+The object hovers in air and can bear some weight on top of it, equal to your Elemental Energy Techs rating * 10 kilograms.
 The object follows you around within the limitations of having the Hover IV movement type.
 If it cannot follow you then it will get stuck, then stay in place until you give it a better route.
 You can maintain at most one Elemental Force Object of each element.
   - Air: An ally can jump onto the object and get launched 20 feet upwards, then fall back down without taking damage.
 This allows them to make movements that would otherwise not be possible with their movement type.
+    - Mapless: Allies in the same row with Jump I or better gain 1 Maneuver.
   - Crystal: The next weapon attack against you will hit the Crystal Force Object instead, destroying it.
   - Dark: You can spend 1 Action Point to teleport an object on the Dark Force Object to a different Elemental Force Object that you or an ally controls.
   - Earth: The Earth Force Object can be directed to roll down a slope until it hits a level surface, knocking into all enemies in the path.
 This acts as if targeting the enemies with *Elemental Shot*.
+    - Mapless: Targets one enemy in each row.
   - Fire: Can be used for cooking and boiling, with different temperatures on the same object.
 The level of precision for the temperature is 0.1 degrees celsius, and the level of precision for different temperatures per area is 1 micron.
   - Light: Can be used to view from any angle extending from the Light Force Object, as well as any other Elemental Force Objects controlled by yourself or any ally.
   - Moon: During the status phase, the Moon Force Object restores 1 Energy to yourself and all allies within 5 feet of the object.
+    - Mapless: Affects all allies in the same row.
   - Water: People and objects can hide inside the Water Force Object to the point of complete submergence and avoidance from line-of-sight.
-The Water Force Object can also be turned sideways to pour water, at a rate of a number of cubic meters per turn equal to your Elemental Techs Rating.
+The Water Force Object can also be turned sideways to pour water, at a rate of a number of cubic meters per turn equal to your Elemental Energy Techs Rating.
   - Wood: You can spend 1 Action Point to permanently affix the Wood Force Object to the ground.
 This will transplant a whole tree from the Blended Realm.
-The tree's trunk is thick enough to completely block movement and visibility through a 5-foot square, and has a height equal to Elemental Techs Rating * 20 meters.
+The tree's trunk is thick enough to completely block movement and visibility through a 5-foot square, and has a height equal to Elemental Energy Techs Rating * 20 meters.
+    - Mapless: Usable as Cover by those in rows behind you.

 **Elemental Ground**: